greenbone/openvas-scanner/README.md

 available from the OpenVAS website as well.

-If you have any question or suggestions, please feel free to use the mailing list and the IRC chat to contact the OpenVAS developers.
+If you have any question or suggestions, please feel free to use the mailing list and the IRC chat to contact the GVM developers.

 Please use the bug tracker located at https://github.com/greenbone/openvas-scanner/issues to report bugs.